 Molecular notes

-A molecular note is a note that contains multiple topics within it.
+A molecular note is a note that contains multiple topics (or ideas) within it.

-It stands in contrast to an atomic note, which focuses on a single topic.
+It contrasts an atomic note, which focuses on a single topic.

 Concept